How the new, expanded federal child tax credit will work - News Break

 There are no restrictions on how families use the money.
 Spreading the payments throughout the year, as opposed to the lump sum approach, means that the aid will be better-timed to assist with recurring child-related costs.

-Robyn Bles, a pastor in Des Moines, said during a recent Iowa event promoting the tax credit that she plans to use the money to enroll her 4-year-old daughter, Rosey, in swimming lessons and art classes.
+Robyn Bles, a pastor in Des Moines, said during Axne’s Iowa event promoting the tax credit that she plans to use the money to enroll her 4-year-old daughter, Rosey, in swimming lessons and art classes.
 She also plans on making smaller changes, like buying more healthy foods.

+“We can buy the apples that my 4-year-old can just grab and walk around eating as she is playing, instead of a bag of cookies or crackers — which she also loves,” Bles said.
+“But as parents, we want them to have the whole foods, the good foods.”

+Tiffany Welch of Clive said she would also encourage her son, 13-year-old Jacob, to donate some of the money to charity each month.
+Jacob told Axne that he already had a group in mind: a charity that brings video games to hospital patients.

 Will the tax credit go away after next year?